-APGA would like to welcome the following new members approved at the April Board Meeting:
+APGA would like to welcome the following new members approved at the June Board Meeting:

 Women’s Leadership Development Program

 APGA Technical Webinar

-The videos of our first three Technical Webinars of 2019 are now available to members only via the resources on this page https://www.apga.org.au/members-only-resources or via the Technical Webinars link on the home page.
+The videos of all of our webinars for 2019 are available to members only via the resources on this page https://www.apga.org.au/members-only-resources or via the Technical Webinars link on the home page.
 Keep an eye out for upcoming technical webinars by checking APGA Events on the website.